leonxcom/CodeTok/CONTRIBUTING.md

 ---

-Thank you for contributing to Vibetok!
+Thank you for contributing to CodeTok!
 Your help makes this project better for everyone.